Michael-okojie/lannister-pay/README.md

 -   `npm run dev` to start development server
 -   On postman/postwoman/insomnia/etc, run the server endpoints, `http://localhost:8080/...`
 - using the staging server on heroku `https://lannister-pay.herokuapp.com/...`
+- `npm run test` to run all test suites
+- `npm run lint:fix` to fix all linting issues

 ## `.env` Credentials